rust-lang/rfcs/text/0000-failure-box.md

 > An optional static description of what this error means in detail.
 This
 > should only be provided if the name of the error is not clear enough by
 > itself.
 There is no point in repeating "the file does not exist" if
-> the error is already callde "File Not Found".
+> the error is already called "File Not Found".
 However it would make sense
 > to provide information about why the file was not found.
 For instance
 > "was not able to find configuration file" is a good description.